gabrieleletta97/gabrieleletta97.github.io/_pages/index.md

 ---

 **PhD Student in Economics** at **Università Cattolica del Sacro Cuore, Milan** (Department of Economics and Finance), under the supervision of Proff.
-Gilberto Turati and Luca Salmasi.
-Currently visiting prof. Judit Vall Castellò at **UB - Universitat de Barcelona**, since 01/02/2025. <br> Born and raised in Rome; MSc at Sapienza University of Rome, 2021.
+Gilberto Turati and Luca Salmasi. <br> Currently visiting prof. Judit Vall Castellò at **UB - Universitat de Barcelona**, since 01/02/2025. <br> Born and raised in Rome; MSc at Sapienza University of Rome, 2021.

 **Interests**: Policy Evaluation, Health and Public Economics.